 Assessment should have a purpose at every level for everyone involved:

 The government allows schools to choose their own system for tracking pupil progress through the National Curriculum.
-After investigating many different assessment & tracking systems, we decided to use Classroom Monitor.
-This is online software that allows teachers to record their ongoing assessment of pupils against a set of performance indicators for their year group.
+After investigating many different assessment & tracking systems, we decided to use our own tracking systems.
+This allows the school to monitor progress and attainment of individual pupils and against year group expectations.

 Children are judged against end of year statements for their year group.
 The statements fall into 3 categories: